What to do at Swell Lodge

 Christmas Island is famous for it's 50 million red land crabs whose annual migration from the forest down to the sea to spawn is ranked by Sir David Attenborough as his favourite Australian phenomenon and one of the top 10 nature experiences on Earth.

-While exact timing of this event varies between October and January, no matter when you visit, you'll still be driving around red crabs, spotting the larger, charismatic blue crabs, and the enormous coconut crabs which usually just wave a huge leg at you in mild irritation as you try and coax them off the road - we have the world’s densest population of these - the largest land invertebrates in the world.
+While exact timing of this event varies between October and January, no matter when you visit, you'll still be driving around red crabs, spotting the larger, charismatic blue crabs, and the enormous coconut crabs who will usually just wave a huge leg at you in mild irritation as you try and coax them off the road - we have the world’s densest population of these - the largest land invertebrates in the world.
 It's an incredible ecosystem.

-Endemic bird species include the Abbots Booby, Golden Bosun, Christmas Island Goshawk, Christmas Island Hawk Owl, Christmas Island Emerald Dove, Christmas Island Imperial Pigeon, Christmas Island Thrush and the Christmas Island White-eye.
+Endemic bird species include the Abbotts Booby, Golden Bosun, Christmas Island Goshawk, Christmas Island Hawk Owl, Christmas Island Emerald Dove, Christmas Island Imperial Pigeon, Christmas Island Thrush and the Christmas Island White-eye.
 You’ll also see plenty of photogenic Brown Booby, Red-footed Booby, Red-tailed Tropicbird, Noddy Terns and more.

 Reconnect with nature